 - When you add the shrimp to the stew at the very end, in 3 to 4 minutes they will be cooked through.
 Any longer and the shrimp will start to get rubbery.
 Serve the stew right away.

-So the next time you want a special dinner for family or friends, make some shrimp and sausage stew.
-You will think that you’re in a high buck restaurant…but you made it yourself.
+So the next time you want a special dinner for family or friends, make some shrimp and Italian sausage stew.
+You will think that you’re in a high-dollar restaurant…but you made it yourself.

 Shrimp and Sausage Stew